 A Traditional Nonprofit Is Not the Only Way to Make Social Change

-There is not a clear line between for-profit and nonprofit organizations when it comes to accomplishing social good.
+There is not always a clear line between for-profit and nonprofit organizations when it comes to accomplishing social good.
 There is, instead, a spectrum of business structures to choose from.

 "I am structure agnostic: I believe that for-profit and nonprofit structures can both be good vehicles for improving society.
 You should look seriously at both as part of your toolkit as you're creating your new social venture."